lenny-g/object-relational-mapping/README.md

 ## Description

 The object of the project was to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+To configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ## Installation